-Approval of CDs related to a land use case expires after one year.
+Approval of CDs related to a land use case expires after one year from the approval date.
 If a permit has not been applied for within one year of the approval date, the Developer/Permittee must resubmit the CDs as a new application accompanied by the CD review fees required by Community Development.
-Extensions may be granted at the discretion of the Director of Community Development for a period of one additional year, but must be submitted prior to plan expiration.
+Extensions of time, for up to one additional year, may be granted at the discretion of the Director of Community Development.
+Requests for extensions of time must be submitted prior to plan expiration.